For the year ended March 31 2019

 8. INTERNAL FINANCIAL CONTROLS

-The Company has place adequate internal controlswithreferenceto year such controlswere tested and no reportablematerial weaknesses in the design or operation were observed.
+The Company has in place adequate internal financial controls with reference tofinancial statements.
+During the year such controls were tested and no reportablematerial weaknesses in the design or operation were observed.

 9. RISK MANAGEMENT

-The Company has a robust risk management framework comprising risk governance structureand defined management processes.
+The Company has a robust risk management framework comprising risk governance structureand defined risk management processes.
 The Board of Directors of the Company has formed aFinance and Risk Management Committee to frame implement and monitorthe risk managementplan forthe Company.
 The committee is responsible for reviewing the risk management planand ensuring its effectiveness.
 The Audit Committee has additional oversight in the areaof financial risks and controls.
-The major risks identified by the businesses andfunctions are systematically addressed through mitigating actions on a continuing basis.The development and implementation of risk management policy has been covered in theManagement Discussion and Analysis (MDA) which forms part of this report.
+The major risks identified by the businesses andfunctions are systematically addressed through mitigating actions on a continuing basis.The development and implementation of risk management policy has been covered in theManagement Discussion and Analysis [MDA] which forms part of this report.

 10. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY

-There are no adverse material changes or commitments occurred after March 31 2018which may affectthefinancial position of the Company or may require disclosure.
+There are no adverse material changes or commitments occurred after March 31 2019which may affect the financial position of the Company or may require disclosure.